-In Britain workers in the Turner & Newall asbestos making factory stormed the admin offices and showered the company directors with artificial asbestos flakes.
+In Britain, workers in the Turner & Newall asbestos making factory stormed the admin offices and showered the company directors with artificial asbestos flakes.
 Health and safety regulations were put in place and there was finally a will to enforce them in the late 1970s.
-Tragically all of this was far too late for a generation.

 Scotland, with its history of shipbuilding and heavy industry, has now the unfortunate distinction of being one of the asbestos disease capitals of the word.

 Asbestos fibres themselves are harmless until broken up and inhaled.
 Thereafter, in a process not fully understood, they remain in the lungs and eventually cause disease some 30 or even 50 years later.
-The range of illnesses include mesothelioma (invariably fatal), asbestosis, lung cancer, pleural thickening and pleural plaques.
+The range of illnesses includes mesothelioma (which is invariably fatal), asbestosis, lung cancer, pleural thickening, and pleural plaques.
 Pleural plaques are symptomless, but their presence is an undeniable marker of repeated asbestos exposure, and when there is a diagnosis the patient lives the rest of their lives under a shadow of fear that they will develop something very much worse.

-What kinds of occupations were at risk?
-Anyone involved in asbestos insulation work such as laggers, construction workers, painters and decorators, or garage workers fixing asbestos lined brake pads.
-But no-one can be completely immune.
+What kinds of occupations are at risk?
+Anyone involved in asbestos insulation work such as laggers, construction workers, painters, and decorators, or garage workers fixing asbestos lined brake pads is most at risk, but no one can be completely immune.
 Two recent high profile cases involved doctors who died after exposure whilst working in our dingy old Victorian hospitals.
-Many women who washed their husband’s asbestos stained overalls, would many years later suffer the same grim fate as their menfolk.
+Many women who washed their husband’s asbestos-stained overalls would many years later suffer the same grim fate as their menfolk.